 That conviction came from watching too many technically elegant systems fail because nobody asked whether the business could actually operate them.
 I learned early that the architecture isn't the diagram - it's the set of decisions that let a business move at the speed it needs to.

-At LiveArea, I led a team that grew to over 40 engineers across multiple enterprise eCommerce programmes.
+At LiveArea, I led a team that grew to over 50 engineers, delivering enterprise eCommerce programmes for brands including Pandora, La Prairie, Birkenstock, Mizuno, and Daily Mail.
 That's where I learned the hardest part of architecture: it's not designing the system, it's aligning 40 people around a shared understanding of why the system works this way.

-As CTO at SpinUp Digital, I was responsible for a 45-person engineering organisation and delivered 8+ enterprise implementations.
-Every one of them reinforced the same lesson: the teams that shipped well weren't the ones with the most sophisticated architecture — they were the ones whose architecture was legible, change-tolerant, and honest about its trade-offs.
+As CTO at SpinUp Digital, I was responsible for a 45-person engineering organisation, delivering commerce platforms for brands including Le Creuset and Air Malta across a mix of enterprise and high-growth SMB clients.
+Every one of them reinforced the same lesson: the teams that shipped well weren't the ones with the most sophisticated architecture - they were the ones whose architecture was legible, change-tolerant, and honest about its trade-offs.

 That's the through-line.
 Whether I'm defining a migration roadmap or reviewing a pull request, I stay close enough to the work to know whether the architecture is actually serving the people who have to live with it.